 The dreaded BB30 creak

 Crank came off with no issues (it’s nice to have the right tools on hand) and then I popped the seals off the bearings.
 They looked pretty dry to me.
-One felt like there might be a bit of sand in it, so a blast with some solvent made it smooth again and then I added a little Park Tools grease back to each bearing and reinstalled the seals.
-Then I greased the outside of the bearings to keep water away, reinstalled the dust cover, spacers, washers, etc and put the crank back together and torqued the crank bolt down.
-It gets torqued to 30ft/lbs which got me thinking – I was able to undue the bolt with a 3/8″ drive ratchet without much force, could the bolt possibly not have been torqued properly and was the cause of the clicking?
-But why did it wait so long to do it?
+One felt like there might be a bit of sand in it.
+So I gave it blast with some solvent and made it smooth again.
+Then I added a little Park Tools grease back to each bearing and reinstalled the seals.
+Grease was applied to the bearing exteriors to repel moisture, followed by reassembly of the dust cover, spacers, washers, and crank.

-Anyway with it all back together it spun fine but felt a little stiff (with the chain off) but I figured it was a the new grease and it would wear in.
-I also noticed that now my front derailleur was a little off, I was getting some chain rub – again making me think the crank bolt was loose or not tightened all the way.
-Inspecting my work I noticed that the wavy washer was almost flat.
-Cannondale says it should still have a slight wave but I had to look hard for that wave.
-My crank did have 2 .5 mm shims installed and I put them back but if the crank wasn’t tightened to spec before, that may have been why they put 2 shims on the crank.
 So I pulled the crank arm again, and I confirmed that I can’t undo a properly torqued crank bolt with a small ratchet and I needed to use a long bar, I pulled one shim and torqued it all back up.
 Now there was a proper slight wave in the washer and the stiffness I felt before was no gone.
 So I’m guessing it was poor assembly of the crank that may have been the root cause of my issue.
-The good news is that everything is properly greased, sealed and torqued now so hopefully I won’t have any more issues.
+I greased, sealed, and torqued everything properly, so with any luck, the issues are behind me.

 I’ve been on several rides since I performed this surgery and everything seems fine, no more unexpected noises and it’s still very smooth and fast.